HomeBlogHVACWhy Your Air Conditioner Is Not Blowing Cold Air

 As air conditioners age, their efficiency declines.
 This results in lower cooling effectiveness and increased operational costs.
 If your unit is over ten years old, needs frequent repairs, and is not cooling as well as it used to, it may be time to consider a replacement.

-When choosing a new unit, consider technical features like the Seasonal Energy Efficiency Ratio (SEER) and Energy Star certification.
+ENERGY STAR certification.
 A higher SEER rating indicates greater energy efficiency, with modern models typically ranging from 13 to 21.

-Energy Star-certified air conditioners meet the United States Environmental Protection Agency’s stringent energy efficiency standards, ensuring they use less energy and have a lower environmental effect.
+ENERGY STAR-certified air conditioners meet the United States Environmental Protection Agency’s stringent energy efficiency standards, ensuring they use less energy and have a lower environmental effect.

 10. Leaking Ductwork